Neo-Zenith/Project-MOBLIMA/README.md

 javac src/MovieApp.java -d bin
 ```

-At the root directory, to start the application:
+At the root directory, to start the application in development:
 ```
 cd bin
 java src.MovieApp